pimutils/khal/doc/source/configspec.rst

 The default section begins with a **[default]** tag.
 Some default values and behaviours are set here.

-.. _default-days:

-.. object:: days

-    By default, khal shows events for today and tomorrow.
-    Setting this to a different value will show events of that amount of days by default.

-      :type: integer
-      :default: 2

 .. _default-default_calendar:

 .. object:: default_calendar